imanadeko/imanAdeko/README.md

 ### Hi there 👋, I'm Iman

 # 💫About Me :
-Highly motivated computer science student with a passion for data-driven decision making.
-Skilled in data analysis using Excel, Python, SQL, and Power BI.
+Experienced data analyst skilled in data analysis using Excel, Python, SQL, and Power BI.
 Eager to contribute these skills to a data-driven organization.

 Key Skills:
 - Data Analysis: Proficient in using Python and SQL to manipulate and analyze large datasets.